CMPS2200-Fall2021/assignment-01-Rafahojda/assignment-01.md

 .

   - 1d.
 Is $n^{1.01} \in \Omega(\mathrm{log}^2 n)$?
 .
-Yes because
+Yes
 .
 .
 .
   - 1e.
 Is $\sqrt{n} \in O((\mathrm{log} n)^3)$?
 .
-No
-.
+No because using Lhopitals Rule, the limit is infinty .
 .
 .